 1. A paradigm shift in understanding how topspin is developed

 The old school of thought was that the racquet face should be vertical at contact and brush up on the back of the ball, at a fairly severe angle, to produce topspin.
-SpeedMaster says Vic Braden championed this concept.
+SpeedMaster says Vic Braden championed this concept and references his 1977 book, Tennis for the Future.

 SpeedMaster references the 2005 book, Technical Tennis—Racket, Strings, Balls, Courts, Spin and Bounce by Rod Cross and Crawford Lindsey to explain that topspin is actually imparted when the ball is contacted with a forward tilt of the racquet.